wheatstalk/cdk-intrinsic-validator/README.md

 - Monitor CloudWatch Alarms for a while and roll back if they alarm.
 - Execute a Step Functions State Machine and roll back if it fails.
 - Invoke a Lambda Function to validate and roll back if it fails.
+- Run Puppeteer tests against your website and roll back if they fail.
 - More to come.
 If you have any ideas and want to contribute, please open a feature request!